Do tasks, milestones, resources, work-breakdown-structures, gantt charts, PERT charts, and TCQ belong in K-12 education?

 Just the idea of brainstorming every task related to a project and then scheduling those tasks makes me feel so much more relaxed.
 I also like the democratic nature of the planning.
 For example, we'll get everyone related to a project in a room, and they will think of every possible task needing to be addressed for a project.
 Then we will schedule the tasks (using sticky notes), identify resources, and finally slurp all that into a project management tool (we'll probably go with MS Project 2010 standard).
 This will then give us a clear picture of our project and tasks - and who is doing what.
 Moreover, we will have clarity about how long a project will take, what resources we will use, and even basic costs (if I do costs - I might not).

 I don't have a clear vision for how we will assign and track tasks once the project commences.
 Our small team is very high functioning, and I dont need to manage a whole lot, but I am thinking a lot more about the "management" part of project management.
 It seems like many of the tools online (attask, wrike, 5pm, basecamp) are designed to monitor task performance - which is important - but for me, it is the planning that is uber-sexy.

 I'll write more later.

-Published on Tuesday, February 28, 2012 (5 years, one hour, and 17 minutes ago).
+Published on Tuesday, February 28, 2012 (5 years, 4 weeks, and 2 hours ago).
 Posted in: Educational Tech Leadership